 Note: This is not always true.
-If you configure your iPrism and user computers just right, you can create a system where each web access message will contain user identification.
+You can configure your iPrism and user computers to create a system where each web access message will contain user identification.
 This complex form of configuration is discussed in Users & Networks.

 iPrism interfaces with Windows NTLM authentication as well as LDAP, which is used by UNIX, Linux, and Novell.
 If you want to use "user level" authentication, see Users & Networks for instructions on getting your iPrism working with your existing authentication system.